yang6world/hassio-addons/birdnet-pi/DOCS.md

-This script captures audio from an RTSP stream, processes it to calculate the RMS within the 2000-8000 Hz frequency band, detects clipping, calculates Total Harmonic Distortion (THD), and adjusts the microphone gain based on predefined noise thresholds, trends, and distortion metrics.
+This script captures audio from an RTSP stream, processes it to calculate the RMS within the 2000-8000 Hz frequency band, detects clipping, calculates Total Harmonic Distortion (THD) over the full frequency range, and adjusts the microphone gain based on predefined noise thresholds, trends, and distortion metrics.

 Dependencies:
 - numpy